PR & Communications CVs - Simple Dos and Don'ts

 Do write a covering letter for each job you apply for

-Keep it short and snappy, and quickly set out the job you're after, why you want it, and how the attached CV shows that you can do it.
+Make sure this includes at least one key achievement, and why you are applying for the job you're after, and how the attached CV shows that you can do it.

 Do link to your LinkedIn, Twitter, Facebook, blog etc